-With over 3500 of platforms in the northwestern Gulf of Mexico at any time, and about 100 within 25 miles of the sanctuary, it's easy to see how orange cup coral arrived at the Flower Garden Banks.
+With 2,000-3,000 platforms in the northwestern Gulf of Mexico at any time, and about 100 within 25 miles of the sanctuary, it's easy to see how orange cup coral arrived at the Flower Garden Banks.

 Many studies of orange cup coral have been focused in Brazil where it has spread unchecked across much of their shallow reef ecosystem.
 Studies have also taken place in the Gulf of Mexico, focusing on oil and gas platforms.
 Through these studies, scientists have identified two main concerns.

 - Orange cup coral displaces native corals and sponges.
 The more hard surface areas are colonized by invasive cup coral, the less space is available for native corals and sponges to establish themselves.
 In addition, some studies indicate that the cup coral uses chemical defenses to prevent other benthic invertebrates from settling nearby and predators from eating it.